abhinavbibek/deakin_research_defense2/README.md

 We formulate training-time defenses as a two-step process: splitting the dataset into a reliable (clean) pool and an unreliable (poisoned) pool.

 ### 2. Loss-Guided Split
 Initial separation is performed based on training loss.
-Poisoned samples (with triggers) tend to have lower loss values during the early stages of training compared to clean samples that are harder to learn.
-We use a Gaussian Mixture Model (GMM) on the loss distribution to separate these pools.
+Poisoned samples tend to have lower loss values early in training.
+We use a GMM on the loss distribution to separate these pools.

 ### 3. Meta-Learning-Inspired Split
-To further refine the split, we employ a meta-learning approach.
-We update the split by minimizing the meta-loss on a small, trustworthy validation set.
-This helps in correcting misclassified samples from the loss-guided step.
+To further refine the split, we employ a meta-learning approach, updating the split by minimizing the meta-loss on a small, trustworthy validation set.

 ### 4. Adaptive Training
-The model is trained iteratively on the refined clean pool, while the split is updated dynamically throughout the training process.
-This prevents the model from overfitting to the backdoor trigger.
+The model is trained iteratively on the refined clean pool, preventing overfitting to the backdoor trigger.

 ## Implementation & Reproduction

 We provide a complete pipeline to reproduce the results for **CIFAR-10** and **GTSRB**.

 ### 1. Installation
-We use Python 3.8+ and PyTorch.
-Install dependencies:

 ```bash
 pip install torch torchvision torchaudio
 pip install -r requirements.txt